zuixjs/zuix-web-starter/README.md

 ##### `compile`

-List of file types to parse and generate.
+List of file types to parse and generate (comma separated list of file extensions without the dot).

 ##### `less`